 5. Body Posture

 The way you hold yourself matters.
-As covered in one of the earlier tips, poor posture such as slouching will give your audience the impression that you’re not confident in your topic or yourself.
+You already know that poor posture such as slouching will give your audience the impression that you’re not confident in your topic or yourself.
 If your back is tense, they'll sense your tension and wonder what’s causing it.

 Remind yourself to relax throughout your presentation and to straighten up if your start to slouch.
 Not only will this give you the chance to improve your posture, but it'll also allow your audience to take in the points you’ve just covered.